-Tips for Working Parents: Children 5-13 Years
+Tips for Working Parents: Children 5 to 13 Years

-Testing the Rules
+Testing the rules

 As they get older, children begin to get around by themselves.
 They may go to school and after-school programs without an adult.
-This can ease some of the pressure of child care for you, but it may mean new concerns.
-The new concerns can include dangerous strangers, traffic safety or unfriendly dogs.
+This can ease some of the pressure of child care for you.
+But it may mean new concerns.
+The new concerns can include dangerous strangers, traffic safety, or unfriendly dogs.

-Safety Out and About
+Safety out and about

-Safety at Home
+Safety at home

-If a supervised after-school program is not available, you may worry whether your child is okay at home alone.
-Does the child feel scared or lonely?
-You and your child will feel safer if you have a set of rules and a schedule.
+If a supervised after-school program is not available, you may worry if your child is ok being home alone.
+Does your child feel scared or lonely?
+You will both feel safer if you have a set of rules and a schedule.
 A check-in call to you or another responsible adult each day can help, too.

 While each child is unique, experts generally agree that by age 11 or 12, a child may be able to stay home alone during the day for no more than 3 hours.
 This may be the case as long as: